 Thanks to the MST technology that is being included in the latest Samsung Smartphones.
 MST or Magnetic Secure Transmission interacts directly with the machine and allows to the payments.
 MST is also sometimes referred to as Magnetic Strip Technology.

-Google Pay lets the user save information like card details, visa supported cards, loyalty points, etc. You can also send and receiver money directly within the app.
+Google Pay lets the user save information like card details, visa supported cards, loyalty points, etc. You can also send and receive money directly within the app.

 Moreover, the supported financial institutions include American Express, Discover, MasterCard, Visa, and other banks.
 In addition to India, Android Pay is available in the U.S., Japan, Ireland, Singapore, Australia, New Zealand, Hong Kong, and Poland.